abrodyyy/Election_Analysis/README.md

 <details>
-           <summary>The winner of the election was:</summary>
+           <summary>:star:  The winner of the election was:</summary>
-           <p>_Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes._</p>
+           <p>Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.</p>
          </details>

-The winner of the election was:

-_Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes._

 **Counties & results:**